grafana/loki/docs/sources/api/_index.md

 You can set `Content-Encoding: gzip` request header and post gzipped JSON.

-Loki can be configured to [accept out-of-order writes](../configuration/#accept-out-of-order-writes).

 In microservices mode, `/loki/api/v1/push` is exposed by the distributor.

 ### Examples